 When you first open FileZilla you need to create a site.

-• Click New site, and enter the name ShARC.
+, and enter the name ShARC

-When opening FileZilla in future, you can either select the ShARC site via the site-manager drop down (arrow next to the left-most icon in the icon bar), or reopen the site manager and double click ShARC to connect.
+site via the site-manager drop down (arrow next to the left-most icon in the icon bar), or reopen the site manager and double click ShARC

 When you connect, the interactive logon prompt will open, this works the same as logging into SSH.
-First you will be requested to enter your password, followed by a Duo passcode or 1 to use a push notification.
+First you will be requested to enter your password, followed by a Duo passcode or 1

 Official HPC Transferring Files Docs

-The assignment handout code has been updated to include an updated Makefile and a directory scripts/sharc with job scripts you may want to use.
+The assignment handout code has been updated to include an updated Makefile

 Official Using GPUs on ShARC Docs